telekom/census-income-lightgbm/README.md

 This work can be understood as a template for other projects.

+- `simple_train.py`: do hyperparameter search with Optuna
+- `save_train.py`: fit LightGBM on full dataset with best hyperparameter-set

 ## Usage

 1. create and activate a new Python environment (for example with conda)